ReFuelGameEngine/ReMime/README.md

 Contributing
 ------------
 Feel free to contribute your own file type resolvers and bug fixes.
 The more file types that can be detected accurately, the better.
+Currently the repository is available at https://git.mixedup.dev/ReFuel/ReMime.
+Accepting [email patches](<mailto:sht7ntgni@mozmail.com>).